Covermount: History

 Apart from magazines also newspapers have discovered the covermount and started to add compact discs to their publications.

 Magazines are also including non-storage media like toys, games, stationery sets, make up, cross stitch kits and whatever the publisher believes will help the sales of their titles.

 In the United Kingdom, many television-related "partware" magazines (magazines aimed at collectors which build up to a complete set over months or years) have been launched in recent years, with covermounts containing episodes of the subject show (such as Dad's Army, Stargate SG-1 or The Prisoner).

-American musician Prince is known for offering studio albums free with various newspaper publications.
+American musician Prince was known for offering studio albums free with various newspaper publications.
 His 2007 album Planet Earth was the first to be given this treatment, in the United Kingdom, in partnership with The Mail on Sunday.
+This caused Entertainment Retailers Association, a record company representative, to decry this practice as 'covermount culture'.
 His new album 20Ten was released in 2010, in Belgium, under the same circumstances, with the same happening for the album with other publications across Europe.
 Pop rock band McFly too released a covermount album, which was Radio:Active (their fourth studio album).
 Other artists known to release covermount albums are UB40, Peter Gabriel, Calvin Harris and Soulwax.
 In April 2007, EMI licensed the Mail on Sunday to cover-mount 2.25 million copies of Mike Oldfield's Tubular Bells shortly before the rights on it were due to revert to him, something about which the artist was not best pleased.
 The NME have also had a long history with covermount releases, from the influential cassette compilations C81 anD C86, mix albums like NME Dust Up, mixed by The Chemical Brothers, and Beat up the NME, mixed by Fatboy Slim, as well as albums in which you would have to send a token to the NME in exchange for the covermount release, including Capital Radio by The Clash and Ally Pally Paradiso by BAD II.